Arms of a businessman using a calculator and laptop.

 If you receive a property as a gift, the donor won’t receive the fair market value as compensation.

-The giftee can use the donor’s adjusted basis when they sell the property for a gain.
+The giftee can use the donor’s adjusted basis – which we’ll cover below – when they sell the property for a gain.
 If the giftee sells the property at a loss, then the basis can be either the donor’s adjusted basis or the fair market value when the gift changed hands.

 Cost Basis For Investment Properties

 Investors use their cost basis to depreciate a property and reduce their taxable income for the year.
+Depreciation is an important tool that allows real estate investors to deduct part of the cost of buying and improving a property over the time they own it.
 Like other property owners, the original cost basis is the amount paid to acquire the property, plus fees and the cost of any improvements.
 But with depreciation, the investor can reduce their cost basis over time.

 At some point, investors may sell the property and encounter a depreciation recapture.
-Essentially, this means a bigger tax bill.
-But this could be avoided by conducting a 1031 exchange.
-Again, speak with a tax advisor.
+Essentially, this means a bigger tax bill, unless you can defer your tax bill with a 1031 like-kind exchange.
+Speak to a tax advisor about the best way to handle depreciation for your investment property.

 Adjusted Basis In Real Estate